 Open Until Filled

 The Assistant Vice President of Project Controls has broad authority for the decision-making, staffing, and budget for their functional area of responsibility.
 The incumbent has decision-making authority over their functional area of responsibility within broadly defined policies and objectives.
 Including wide latitude to consider developing plans, priorities, and processes to achieve objectives.
 The Assistant Vice President of Project Controls makes policy and procedural changes for their functional area of responsibility and has responsibility for the overall strategy and approach made in consultation with the Vice President of Project Controls.
-An experienced program controls manager is responsible for all aspects of program control activities (cost estimating, cost control, scheduling, and risk management) for a mega-project.
+Experienced program controls manager responsible for all aspects of program controls activities (cost estimating, cost control, scheduling, and risk management) for a mega-project.

 Responsible for program control activities for the project's entire lifecycle (planning phase through handover to operating owner).